e-Manny/Gym-Journal/README.md

 # Gym Journal
 Introducing "Gym Journal" - the ultimate tool for fitness enthusiasts who want to take their training to the next level.
-With our powerful CRUD web app, you can easily track your workouts, and monitor your progress in real-time.
+With this powerful CRUD web app, you can easily track your workouts, and monitor your progress in real-time!

 ![gymJournal](https://user-images.githubusercontent.com/84434314/219560479-e91178d9-67c6-4176-8c9e-d7524563447a.gif)